NoahPeeters/noahpeeters.de/_pages/_publications/ohg/oberstufe-physik.md

 The goal of the paper is to give students an overview of all topics.
 This allows them to practice for the Abitur using this paper.

-The paper does not have the goal to teach new students the topic and I discourage anyone from trying as the explanations are not broad enough to
+The paper does not have the goal to teach new students the topic and I discourage anyone from trying so as the explanations are not broad enough to completely understand the topic.

 ## Paper structure

-The paper uses the same structure as the class in school.
+The paper uses the same structure as my class in school.
 The paper contains explanations for each topic.